electron/electron/docs/development/build-instructions-linux.md

 the `dist` directory.
 After running the `create-dist.py` script, you may want to remove the 1.3+ gigabyte binary which is still in `out/R`.

-You can also build the `Debug` target only or the `Release` target only:
+You can also build either the `Debug` or `Release` target on its own:

 ```sh
 $ npm run build:dev